8ball030/multicaller/SECURITY.md

 ## Reporting a Vulnerability

-The `trader` team and community take all security bugs in `trader` seriously.
-Thank you for improving the security of `trader`.
+The `solana-trader` team and community take all security bugs in `solana-trader` seriously.
+Thank you for improving the security of `solana-trader`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `info@valory.xyz`.